-Crisis Stabil lization Unit (CSU) Services Behavioral Health; Short- term Residential (Non-Hospital Residential Treatment Program Without Room & Board, Per Diem) H0018 HA TB U2 209.22 Unit Value 1 day Maximum Daily Units 1 unit Initial Authorization 20 units CAFAS scores: 140-240; OR "clinical information to justify the service provided in the "justification text" Authorization Period 20 days on the MICP if CAFAS scores are higher/lower.
+Crisis Stabi lization Unit (CSU) Services Behavioral Health; Short- term Residential (Non-Hospital Residential Treatment Program Without Room & Board, Per Diem) H0018 HA TB U2 209.22 Unit Value 1 day Maximum Daily Units 1 unit Initial Authorization Authorization 20 units Utilization Criteria CAFAS scores: 140-240; OR "clinical information to justify the service provided in the "justification text" Period 20 days on the MICP if CAFAS scores are higher/lower.
 Service Definition This is a residential alternative to or diversion from inpatient hospitalization, offering psychiatric stabilization and withdrawal management services.
 The program provides medically monitored residential services for the purpose of providing psychiatric stabilization and/or withdrawal management on a short-term basis.
-Specific services may include: 1) Psychiatric medical assessment; 2) Crisis assessment, support and intervention; 3) Medically Monitored Residential Substance Withdrawal Management (at ASAM Level 3.7-WM); 4) Medication administration, management and monitoring; 5) Brief individual, group and/or family counseling; and 6) Linkage to other services as needed.
-Admission Criteria Treatment at a lower level of care has been attempted or given serious consideration; and #2 and/or #3 are met: Child/Youth has a known or suspected illness/disorder in keeping with target populations listed above; or Child/Youth is experiencing a severe situational crisis which has significantly compromised safety and/or functioning; and one or more of the following: Child/Youth presents a substantial risk of harm or risk to self, others, and/or property or is so unable to care for his or her own physical health and safety as to create a life-endangering crisis.
+Specific services may include: 1) Psychiatric medical assessment; 2) Crisis assessment, support and intervention; 3) Medically Monitored Residential Substance Withdrawal Management (at ASAM Level 3.7-WM); 4) Medication administration, management and monitoring; 5) Brief individual, group and/or family counseling; and Admission Criteria Linkage to other services as needed.
+Treatment at a lower level of care has been attempted or given serious consideration; and #2 and/or #3 are met: Child/Youth has a known or suspected illness/disorder in keeping with target populations listed above; or Child/Youth is experiencing a severe situational crisis which has significantly compromised safety and/or functioning; and one or more of the following: Child/Youth presents a substantial risk of harm or risk to self, others, and/or property or is so unable to care for his or her own physical health and safety as to create a life-endangering crisis.
 Risk may range from mild to imminent; or Child/Youth has insufficient or severely limited resources or skills necessary to cope with the immediate crisis; or Child/youth demonstrates lack of judgment and/or impulse control and/or cognitive/perceptual abilities to manage the crisis; or For withdrawal management services, individual meets admission criteria for Medically Monitored Residential Withdrawal Management.
-Continuing Stay This service may be utilized at various points in the child's course of treatment and recovery; however, each intervention is intended to be a discrete time-limited service Criteria Discharge Criteria Clinical that stabilizes the individual 1.
+Continuing Stay This service may be utilized at various points in the child's course of treatment and recovery; however, each intervention is intended to be a discrete time-limited service Criteria Discharge Criteria that stabilizes the individual 1.
 Youth no longer meets admission guidelines requirements; or 2.
 Crisis situation is resolved and an adequate continuing care plan has been established; or 3.
 Youth does not stabilize within the evaluation period and must be transferred to a higher intensity service.
-1. Youth is not in crisis.
-2. Youth does not present a risk of harm to self or others or is able to care for his/her physical health and safety.
-Exclusions Severity of clinical issues precludes provision of services at this level of intensity.
+Clinical Exclusions Youth does not stabilize within the evaluation period and must be transferred to a higher intensity service.
+Youth is not in crisis.
+Youth does not present a risk of harm to self or others or is able to care for his/her physical health and safety.
+Severity of clinical issues precludes provision of services at this level of intensity.